-Warning: Switching off the main breaker shuts off the power to the panel and all household circuit breakers but it does not turn off the power coming from the utility service lines.
-The lines and the terminals they connect to in the service panel remain live and carry deadly current.
+Be aware that switching off the main breaker in the service panel shuts off the power to the panel's bus bars and all household circuit breakers, but it does not turn off the power cables coming from the utility service lines.
+The cables and the terminals they connect to in the service panel remain live and carry deadly current—even when the main breaker is switched off.
 Never touch these conductors or terminals while working in the panel.

 - Voltage tester

 - Wire strippers

 Turn off the Power

 Open the door to the electrical service panel.
 Turn off the power to the panel's breakers and hot bus bars by switching off the main breaker.

 Remove the cover plate over the breakers (called the dead front panel), without touching any wires inside the panel.

 Confirm that the power is off by testing the branch circuit breakers (not the main breaker) with a voltage tester.
 If you detect any voltage at any breaker, call an electrician for help.

 Do not touch the two hot service cables coming into the panel or the terminals (called service lugs) where the cables connect near the main breaker.
 These have power at all times unless the utility company shuts down your service feed.

 Rotate the dead front cover so you can work from the back side.
 Remove two adjacent knockout tabs for the new double-pole breaker, as needed.
 Knockouts either are loosened with a screwdriver blade and then removed with pliers or are simply grabbed with pliers and bent until they break off.